Teen meets first responders who saved his life

-KENDALL, Fla. - A teenager met the people who saved his life after a horrific crash in last April.
+MIAMI-DADE COUNTY, Fla. - A teenager met the people who saved his life after a horrific crash last April.

-Joseph Lopez, 19, sideswiped another car on Southwest 104th Street near 117th Avenue in April 2019; seven months later he met the first responders and the doctor who he was able to thank for saving his life.
+Joseph Lopez, 19, sideswiped another car on Southwest 104th Street near Southwest 117th Avenue in April.
+Seven months later, he met the first responders and the doctor who helped save his life.

-Lopez lost control of the Chevy sedan he was driving after he hit another car.
+Lopez lost control of the Chevrolet sedan he was driving after it struck another car.
 The Chevy slammed into a tree and immediately burst into flames.
 Lopez was trapped inside.

 "I don't remember anything.
-I was unconscious when the crash happened," said Lopez.
+I was unconscious when the crash happened," Lopez said.

-The teen told Local 10's Roy Ramos that he spent a total of two months being treated at Kendall Regional Medical Center for severe burns to his hands and legs.
+The teen told Local 10 News that he spent a total of two months being treated at Kendall Regional Medical Center for severe burns to his hands and legs.

-Thanks to the help of good Samaritans and first responders - he not only spoke with us today - but thanked - and shook the hands of the Miami-Dade police officers who saved his life
+On Tuesday, he shook the hands of the Miami-Dade police officers and other good Samaritans who saved his life.

-"Seeing the faces that saved me that day along with the other civilians that also did help, it is just amazing," said Lopez.
+"Seeing the faces that saved me that day along with the other civilians that also did help, it is just amazing," he said.

+Miami-Dade police Officer Yaara Reeve investigated at the scene and was at the ceremony.

 Three officers who responded to Lopez's crash, just a few of many first responders, were honored by the Kendall Federation of Homeowners Association during its annual ceremony Tuesday.
 The ceremony is to recognize the men and women who keep the city safe.